 My alma mater Northeastern University has been at the forefront of experiential learning with its long history as one of the first and few co-operative education schools in the US.
 Maybe this (along with the desire of going to school in Beantown) is a reason why they recently received 51k applications for 2.8k freshman seats.
 When both my father (also an alum) and I attended NU, it was known as a blue-collar or working person's university for folks seeking the co-op experience or a more economical big university option in the Boston area.
 My father worked his way through school to be the first in our family to graduate from college.
 I too gained an early appreciation for money by having to fund part of my education that made me take things more seriously and be fully in control of my own destiny.
 Aside from graduating pretty much debt free, my 1.5 years of undergrad co-op experience also enabled me to:

 Today, NU through this recipe for experiential learning success, has grown through the rankings to become a more elite school.
-So too has tuition climbed as a private university that challenges its ability to deliver an ideal Lean Education.
-While on college tours with my oldest child, I heard nearly every school pitch some form of experiential learning.
-When you peel back the onion at most schools, they are moving in the right direction, but are still only marginally better than glorified internship programs (much different than a co-op school) and senior capstone projects.
+So too has tuition climbed as a private university that is challenging its ability to deliver an ideal Lean Education.
+While on college tours with my oldest child, I heard nearly every school pitch some form of experiential learning (made me feel real good about my own NU decision many years ago).
+When you peel back the onion at most schools, they are moving in the right direction, but are still only marginally better than glorified internship programs and senior capstone projects (both of which are much different than a school oriented around co-op).
 More colleges are starting co-op programs, but they often tend to be limited to the high demand career fields (computer science, engineering, business) where universities are able to most easily build and maintain corporate partnerships.
+They also tend not to transform their co-op program into a broader experiential learning philosophy.

 Experiential learning with integral paid job training helps directly connect students with tangible incentives and motivation.
 Do better in school and on work assignments and get better co-ops/internships.
 Obtain near-term satisfaction by connecting a learned classroom skill with job performance.
 Students also take more ownership when they contribute financially to their own education.
 All these points support the theme of students having more skin in the game.